WhiteMarketPodcast/whitemarketpodcast-repo/CONTRIBUTING.md

 ## How to create

+This will be updated in the future with information regarding workflows.
+Pay attention to the folder struture.
+Documentation about these (and other potentially related) topics should follow soon, but it might take a bit.
+Please be patient and check back regularly.

+### Blog posts
-Blogs posts should be written in HTML.
+[Blog posts](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/tree/master/blog%20posts) should be written in HTML.
 If you don't know HTML and still would like to submit a text for the blog, please write it in markdown form.
 You can find about [how to maste markdown](https://guides.github.com/features/mastering-markdown/).
-To write in this form, you can use any simple text editor, but we recommend [Atom](https://guides.github.com/features/mastering-markdown/)
+To write in this form, you can use any simple text editor, but we recommend [Atom](https://guides.github.com/features/mastering-markdown/).

-This will be updated in the future with information regarding workflows.
-For now, here's what you can do with this repo.
+### Forks and code

 > 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
 > 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...